proplot-dev/proplot/docs/quickstart6.rst

 These point to the `~matplotlib.axes.Axes.fill_between` and `~matplotlib.axes.Axes.fill_betweenx` methods, which are wrapped with `~proplot.wrappers.fill_between_wrapper` and `~proplot.wrappers.fill_betweenx_wrapper`.

-The wrappers enable “stacking” successive columns of a 2D input array like in `pandas`, and add a new “``negpos``” keyword for creating area plots with different colors where the area boundaries cross each other.
+The wrappers enable “stacking” successive columns of a 2D input array like in `pandas`.
+They also add a new “``negpos``” keyword for creating area plots that change color when the fill boundaries cross each other.
+The most common use case for this is highlighting negative and positive area underneath a line, as shown below.

 .. code:: ipython3